 “I’m only ten minutes away if you need me,” I nodded towards our farm fields.
 I could take my Pa on nowadays if he continued to knock Ma about.
 “You just let me know.
 And if he so much as goes near Lucy, tell him he’ll pay for it twice over.”
 I took a deep breath.
 “And anyone else who gets too close, so you might as well warn ’em.”

 Ma pursed her lips but agreed.
 “Your aunt and uncle will be glad of you, but I’ll miss you and that there Lucy will not make up for all you do.”

 “I’ll see you don’t lose out.
 There’ll be enough crops to send you some and you won’t even have to pick anything!”
-I looked around and smiled at his anxious mother.
+I looked around and smiled at my anxious mother.
 “She’s nothing to me, Ma.
 Too young.
 But I don’t like to see innocence spoiled.”

 “Aye, you’re right.”
 She nodded and her pride in her son shone on her face.

 Oh nice...
 “I’ll go and give her a few words of advice.
 And Ma...”
 I gave her a stern look, “I’m going to send her off to the market now to get some decent clothes.
 Don’t stop her.”